-2022-2023 £000 2023-2024 £000 154 Fees payable to the appointed auditors with regard to external audit services carried out by the appointed auditor 336 26 Fees payable to the appointed auditors for the certification of grant claims and returns 53 180 Total 389
+2022-2023 £000 2023-2024 £000 154 Fees payable to the appointed auditors with regard to external audit services carried out by the appointed auditor 311 26 Fees payable to the appointed auditors for the certification of grant claims and returns 53 180 Total 364

-^{} Increases to the fee have been driven by new requirements on auditors, including those arising from the 2020 Code of Audit Practice
+^{}The sum for 2023-2024 is the proposed fee agreed by Public Sector Audit Appointments (PSAA).
+This does not include a potential additional variation fee of £19k which has not yet been agreed with the Council.
+Increases to the fee have been driven by new requirements on auditors, including those arising from the 2020 Code of Audit Practice